 Families who are Victims under VAWA and are Involuntarily Displaced will receive a preference in MPHA's public housing and housing assistance programs.
-See the Preferences Part.
-Families who have been Victims of Domestic Violence, Dating Violence, Sexual Assault or Stalking shall provide: a) documentation signed by the Victim and an employee, agent, or volunteer of a Victim service provider, an attorney, or a medical professional from whom the Victim has sought assistance in addressing Domestic Violence, Dating Violence, Sexual Assault or Stalking or the effects of the abuse, in which the professional attests under penalty of perjury (28 U.S.C. § 1746) to the professional's belief that the incident(s) in question are bona fide incidents of abuse; or b) a federal, state, tribal, territorial or local police or court record to establish their Victim status under this policy.
+See the Preferences.
+Families who have been Victims of Domestic Violence, Dating Violence, Sexual Assault or Stalking shall provide: a)a certified form approved by HUD (Form HUD-5382 or other approved form); or b) a corroborating report from a Federal, State, tribal, territorial, or local law enforcement agency (e.g. police), court, or administrative agency; c) a document signed by the Victim and signed by an employee, agent, or volunteer of a victim services provider, an attorney, or a medical professional, or a mental health professional from whom the Victim sought assistance in addressing the domestic violence, dating violence, or stalking; or d) self-certification by the person claiming to be a Victim within the protection of VAWA.
+The Victim can choose which of these acceptable forms of documentation to submit.